 Continuous Improvement: Training Models on Corporate Data

 One of the biggest strengths of AI translations is that, with each cycle, all the previous data is fed back to it and trains the models.
-So, things like custom glossaries, translation memories go through more secure training loops, essentially making the model better each time.
+So, things like custom glossaries and translation memories go through more secure training loops, essentially making the model better each time.

 Security & Compliance in AI Video Translation

-Corporate training assets often include confidential information: internal policies, employee data, product launches, and compliance courses.
+Corporate training assets often include confidential information, such as internal policies, employee data, product launches, and compliance courses.
 Suffice to say, risk minimization is a key requirement in AI video translations.

 Key criteria include: